Tooth Extraction (Possible Complications) At Shen Dental in Vancouver

 - Stretching: Use your fingers to slowly push your teeth apart.
 This move will stretch the tight jaw muscles.
 Stretching is more effective if you do it immediately after warming the muscles with warm compresses.

-*Warm Compresses: use a heating ad or a damp cloth heated in the microwave for about 15 seconds.
+Warm Compresses: Use a heating pad or a damp cloth heated in the microwave for about 15 seconds.
 Apply it in the relevant area.